N02870941/mazes/docs/README.md

   <i>A maze generated with BFS + backtracking.</i>
 </p>

 Above is a 300 x 300 square maze with 40% of the vertical walls removed and 52% of the horizontal walls removed so that there are many paths from start to finish.
-When searching for our target (from top left to bottom right) there are a total of 90,000 squares we can visit before exhausting our search and there is an optimal path length of about 599.
-Note, multiple optimal solutions may exist.
+When searching for our target (from top left to bottom right) there are a total of 90,000 squares we can visit before exhausting our search.
+There is an optimal path length of about 599, although multiple optimal (and sub-optimal) solutions may exist.

 <p align="center">
   <img src="img/png/performance/